JIPiration/web-deploy-tutorials/README.md

 # Web Deployment Tutorials
-> This repository collected to 'Incubator' Slack.
+> This repository connected to 'Incubator' Slack.

 ***Tutorials***